wso2-attic/wsf/jython/README.txt

-12th September 2008
+17th September 2008

-WSO2 Web Services Framework for Jython alpha
+WSO2 Web Services Framework for Jython 1.0-alpha
 -------------------------------------------

-Building with the binary distribution
+Running a client written in Jython
 -------------------------------------

-Please follow instructions in the INSTALL file.
+Please follow the instrauction in this article http://wso2.org/library/invoking-enterprise-web-services-using-jython

 Building the source distribution
 --------------------------------